ds1/ss-dashboard/README.md

 ### Adding Cameras

 1. Click the "Add Camera" card in the grid
-2. Select a project from the sidebar
+2. Select a project from the sidebar (shows camera count per project)
-3. Choose available cameras (online cameras only)
+3. Choose available cameras:
+   - ✅ Online cameras (ready to use)
+   - ❌ Offline cameras (disabled)
+   - 🔧 Maintenance cameras (disabled)
 4. Click "Add Selected" to add them to your dashboard

 ### Managing Camera Views

-- **Start Stream**: Click the play button on any camera
+- **Start/Stop Individual Stream**: Click the play/pause button on any video camera
+- **Start/Stop All Streams**: Use the header "Start/Stop All Streams" button
 - **Fullscreen**: Click the expand icon to view in fullscreen
-- **Open Camera View Page**: Click the external link icon to open the camera in a dedicated view page (opens in new tab)
+- **Open Camera View Page**: Click the external link icon (opens in new tab)
+- **Reorder**:
-- **Reorder**: Drag and drop camera cards to rearrange
+  - **Desktop**: Drag and drop camera cards
+  - **Mobile**: Long-press (500ms) to activate drag mode
-- **Remove**: Hover over a camera and click the × button
+- **Remove**: Click the × button in the top-left corner of any camera

+### Display Configuration

+Access display options via the "Display" button in the header:

+1. **Grid Layout**: Choose between 1×1, 2×2, 3×3, or 4×4 layouts
+2. **Toggle Options**:
+   - Show/Hide Project Names
+   - Show/Hide Camera Names
+   - Show/Hide Timestamps
+   - Fit to Screen mode
+   - Dark/Light mode

+### Mobile Drag & Drop

+The dashboard uses a long-press gesture for mobile reordering:
+1. Press and hold a camera card for 500ms
+2. Card will wiggle and show "Hold to drag" indicator
+3. Drag to reorder cameras
+4. Visual feedback shows valid drop targets
+5. Haptic feedback on supported devices

 ### Keyboard Shortcuts

-- `Esc` - Exit fullscreen mode
+- `Esc` - Exit fullscreen mode, close modals and dropdowns
 - `Click outside` - Close modals and dropdowns
-- `Ctrl/Cmd + Click` on external link button - Open camera view in new tab (standard browser behavior)

 ## 🎨 Design System